-- Special consideration for Wuhan area employees.
+- Special consideration for employees in affected areas.
 If you have local employees in an affected area, identify if any of them or their families have taken ill.

 - Educate and remind employees of essential prevention practices.
 Practicing good hygiene; such as washing hands frequently and for at least 20 seconds, carrying alcohol-based hand sanitizer where soap and water may not be available, avoid touching your face; including eyes, nose and mouth, avoid hand shaking and keep a distance from those who present symptoms; avoiding crowded places if possible, and covering your cough or sneeze are effective ways to limit the spread of this and other diseases.
 It appears that people who are the most infectious are those that are currently ill; however, there is evidence to indicate asymptomatic transmission.
 For those with the illness, the CDC recommendation is isolation until two negative tests are done, 24 hours apart.
 There is currently no vaccine for this disease.
 While scientists are currently working to develop one, experts say the earliest a vaccine could be available is 18 months.
 However, being up to date on other vaccines, such as the flu, promotes good overall health and undue pressure on the overall health system.
 The CDC indicates that the elderly and those with compromised immune systems could be the most vulnerable.